-WASHINGTON - July 30th marks the 60th Anniversary of Medicaid and Medicare, the nation's largest and most popular government health care programs which together provide coverage and services to about 140 million Americans of all ages.
+[THE VILLAGES, FLORIDA] - July 30th marks the 60th Anniversary of Medicaid and Medicare, the nation's largest and most popular government health care programs which together provide coverage and services to about 140 million Americans of all ages, including 4.34 million in Florida.
 Medicaid and Medicare were signed into law on July 30, 1965 by President Lyndon B. Johnson.